heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 ## JWT Format {#jwt-format}

 An example JWT adhering to [RFC7523] is seen below.
-Although this example uses a SPIFFE ID in the subject ("sub") claim, this is not a requirement in practice.
+Although this example uses a WIMSE workload identifier ({{I-D.ietf-wimse-s2s-protocol}}) in the subject ("sub") claim, this is not a requirement in practice.

 ~~~ json
 {